 - Accept that everything is a work in progress…can’t be perfect…technology detox on some weekends and during summer

-- Reading a good book or getting a pedicure are the perfect thing to help me when I get in a funk
+- Reading a good book or getting a pedicure is the perfect thing to help me when I get in a funk

 - Every day I look for small victories.
 Every day isn’t a day that you climb Everest, but I do go over hills.
 See the good